zstreeter/CHEM-210-AB-2020/Readme.md

 # Unix Setup

-- You MUST install Scone!
+- You MUST install Xcode!
 It will give you all the developer programs you will need in the terminal. https://apps.apple.com/us/app/xcode/id497799835?mt=12
 - Package managers are extremely helpful and for Mac OS we will use MacPorts. https://www.macports.org/install.php.